MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 * **IntuneMAMConfigurator**: A tool used to configure the app or extension's Info.plist with the minimum required changes for Intune management.
 Depending on the functionality of your app or extension, you might need to make more manual changes to the Info.plist.

 * **libIntuneMAMSwift.xcframework**: The Intune App SDK static library.
 This variant of the Intune MAM iOS SDK is deprecated and will be removed in a future update.
-It's recommended that you do not link the static library, and instead link your app/extensions to either the dynamic framework (IntuneMAMSwift.xcframework) or static framework (IntuneMAMStatic.xcframework) previously mentioned.
+It is recommended that you do not link the static library, and instead link your app/extensions to either the dynamic framework (IntuneMAMSwift.xcframework) or static framework (IntuneMAMStatic.xcframework) previously mentioned.

 * **IntuneMAMResources.bundle**: A resource bundle that contains resources that the SDK relies on.
 The resources bundle is required only for apps which integrate the deprecated static library (libIntuneMAMSwift.xcframework), and will be removed in a future update.